-You can also use the IRS’s free electronic fillable forms.
+If you don’t want to use tax software, you can choose a paper filing option.
+Each state requires you to mail your check to a different office.You can also use the IRS’s free electronic fillable forms.
 However, these offer limited guidance and can be difficult to use.
 With so many other free options, these should be a last resort.

 Finally, you can hire a professional tax preparer to do your taxes for you.
 Be sure that the person you hire is in the Directory of Federal Tax Return Preparers with Credentials and Select Qualifications.

 An accountant can save you time, headache, and in some cases, money.
 Tax professionals must follow the tax code, but their specialized knowledge helps them pick up on deductions or credits that you might miss on your own.

 In general, the more complex your tax return, the more you may want to hire an accountant.
 If you choose to hire an accountant, be sure that they are an authorized tax return preparer.
 They should sign your return as an authorized preparer.

 * Sponsors listed are Member FDIC or NCUA insured.